What NOT to do when you visit Copenhagen

 - You will not get mugged (we have a very low crime rate),

 - you can’t get too much lost.
-After all it’s a small metropolis, and if you do lose your way around, Copenhageners are eager to finally be able to demonstrate some sort of upper hand, if you ask.
+After all, it’s a small metropolis, and if you do lose your way around, Copenhageners are eager to finally be able to demonstrate some sort of upper hand, if you ask.
 Especially if your first question is ‘Do you speak English’.
 Albeit a superfluous question, since Danes are among the best non-native English-speaking people in the world.
-Expect a conversational level at least, even from 10 year old kids.
-Only few speak any useful German, even fewer French or Spanish.
+Expect a conversational level at least, even from 10-year-old kids.
+Only a few speak any useful German, even fewer French or Spanish.

 - DON’T visit the Tivoli Garden amusement park if you’re not younger than 16 or older than 60 (and bringing your grandchildren).
 Kids LOVE it, but first of all the entry is steep, just to get inside.
 Food and drinks and candy is grossly overpriced and if you’re up for a rollercoaster ride, you’ll have to pay again.
 At least pick the old wooden one, then – it just turned a century a few years ago.

 Yes, the park is old, and yes, there are flowers.
 But it’s an amusement park nonetheless, and not worth MY pennies anyway.

 - DON’T throw away drinking bottles and cans (that you bought here).
 You have paid a small deposit (DKK 1-3) that kiosks and supermarkets will refund.
 If you don’t care for the refund, leave bottles and cans next to any trash bin or anywhere in plain sight.
 Within a minute most likely someone has picked it up to collect that refund.

 - DON’T forget no. 1.
 Please.
 Just don’t!

 This is one of few posts on this blog with no architecture in it, but lots of bikes.

 The list is personal, and you may have different taste and viewpoints.
 Maybe especially on no. 8 on Tivoli.
 Other than that I’d bet that 95% would agree.